#docs #articles #setup #beginner #insights #presets

 Separation of ID & Message

 While the above code is a good starting point, the localized nature of the localizedDescription message attached to all thrown exceptions in Swift isn’t optimal.
 The same issue will be reported with different messages simply because the text will differ based on the users language settings.
 And you might have even created your own error types that provide dynamic content such as the file path in the error message, which makes things even worse.
-To see which errors affect most users, it’s best to give the same kind of errror the same ID.
+To see which errors affect most users, it’s best to give the same kind of error the same ID.

 do {